duduisonfire/Agenda-Crud/README.md

 ---

-# Schedule-CRUD
+# Contact Book-CRUD

 Hello, welcome, my name is Igor Tiburcio Cavalcanti and this is a project that cried throughout my JavaScript studies.

-This is a CRUD project (Create, Read, Update, Delete) created to be an agenda where you can register contacts only with first name and email or phone number.
+This is a CRUD project (Create, Read, Update, Delete) created to be an Contact Book where you can register contacts only with first name and email or phone number.

 Fully responsive layout.